djvra/GalacticDeceit/README.md

 # 👽 Galactic Deceit

 This project aims to develop a multiplayer game inspired by Among Us.
-Players will connect to a central computer using their smartphones.
+Players will connect to a game server using their mobile/desktop application.
 Electronic cards with joysticks will be linked to their phones to control character movements.
-The central computer will display all players and the game map, while players connecting from their phones will only see their own perspective.
+The game server will display all players on the game map with their status.

 ## 🚀 Features